cleverpush/cleverpush-developer-docs/docs/sdks/android/deeplinks.md

 		// after that we are extracting string from that parameters.
 		String param = parameters.get(parameters.size() - 1);

-		//You can check in our Logcat in your param parameter Log.
+		// You can check in our Logcat in your param parameter Log.
 		Log.e("param",param);

 	  }